PEXANE2/azure-docs.tr-tr/articles/active-directory/develop/quickstart-v2-javascript.md

         node server.js
         ```

-    1. Bir Web tarayıcısı açın ve adresine gidin `http://localhost:30662/`.
+    1. Bir Web tarayıcısı açın ve `http://localhost:30662/` ' a gidin.
     1. Oturum açmak için **oturum aç** ' ı seçin ve ardından Microsoft Graph API 'yi çağırın.